 The best thing you can do is to optimize your itinerary by visiting places that are close from one another, like the amazing area around Nara Park, for example, and it is a great place for kids too.
 Check my other post about visiting Nara to have a better idea.

 Your trip will cost you more money with kids

-This is also an inevitable inconvenient, even if a kid pays half price in general.
-Flights are usual a little pricey and most hotel rooms are small, so if you want to same on accommodation, you’ll have to choose an Airbnb which is a less expensive option for families.
+This is also an inevitable inconvenient, even if small kids usually pay half price in general.
+Flights are usual a little pricey and most hotel rooms are small, so if you want to save on accommodation, you’ll have to choose an Airbnb which is a less expensive option for families (check my article about Airbnb too).
 Attractions’ tickets can add up a lot to the expenses, so look out for some places where kids under 12 years old benefit from free admission.
 That’s usually a good thing for parents with small kids.
-And regarding food, if you go to chain restaurants, you should be fine; convenience stores are also great.
+And regarding food, if you go to chain restaurants, you should be fine; convenience stores are also great to save money on food.
 Unless, you’re eating at traditional restaurants every day, you should manage to keep the expenses under control even with kids.